stack-of-tasks/pinocchio/_includes/doc/install-linux.md

 You may directly add those lines to your `$HOME/.bashrc` for a persistent configuration.

-## ArchLinux

-Pinocchio and all its dependencies are available in [AUR](https://aur.archlinux.org/packages/pinocchio/)

 ## Other distributions

+Nix and Arch packages are available, see the other tabs in this page.

 For the other distributions, the easiest way to get Pinocchio is to install robotpkg and let it manage the Pinocchio installation (see From robotpkg for the instructions).
 You can check the compilation status on various distributions